Tours

 Experience the TRUE Burgundy — the way Burgundians do.

 The real Burgundy is more than the famous vineyards.
 And it is more than the thousand years of tradition.
-It is more than world-class wine and food.
+It is more than French wine and food.
 The real Burgundy is the people living these traditions and tending those vineyards.

 But how can Americans get to meet these people and experience their lifestyle?
 Simply put, most will never get that opportunity.